Koro-SiF/console-navigator/README.md

 # Navigator

 A simple in console file-explorer.
-Works only on Windows since it used OS code.
+Works only on Windows since it uses OS code.

 Currently has only 6 command: